kennetpostigo/qnd/README.md

 # qnd
 > Quick and Dirty development builds for reason

 `qnd` provides some additional functionality while developing on the web with reason.
-Mainly live reload on changes to your code. `qnd` utilizes [rollup](https://github.com/rollup/rollup) under the hood in order to provide this functionality but imposes no knowledge of rollup.
+Mainly live reload on changes to your code. `qnd` utilizes [webpack](https://github.com/webpack/webpack) under the hood in order to provide this functionality but imposes no knowledge of webpack.

 ### Install
 ```bash